 Oh, and this seems minor, but the hilarity cannot be contained: in 2010, New York State adopted non-consensual, no-fault divorce—the last state to do so.
 Welcome to the 1970s, New York divorce law!

-The War on Terror continues, although it's steadily calming down, what with the death of 9/11 orchestrator Osama bin Laden, the withdrawal of soldiers from Iraq and the planned removal of soldiers from Afghanistan by 2014.
+The War on Terror continues with the death of 9/11 orchestrator Osama bin Laden, the withdrawal of U.S. soldiers from Iraq in 2011, and the planned removal of soldiers from Afghanistan by 2014.
 On the other hand, so-called "homegrown terrorism" appears to be on the rise, reaching its ugliest manifestation so far in the 2011 murders of over 70 teenagers by a right-wing anti-Muslim extremist in Norway, as well as the 2013 Boston Marathon Bombings by two Caucasian Muslim brothers, Tamerlan and Dhzokhar Tsarnaev.
-War comes a-clanging to the Middle East with continuing tensions around Iran growing and escalating, and one might argue that it is the newest near-miss for World War Three... if we're lucky.
+War comes a-clanging to the Middle East with continuing tensions around Iran growing and escalating and Iraq falling into civil war in Spring 2014, and one might argue that it is the newest near-miss for World War III... if we're lucky.

 In the United States, healthcare reform has turned into a debate about how to handle Americans' first concern: the lackluster economy.
 This has led to a series of divisions between moderates and radicals from both corners, who have been increasingly confrontational such as the left-wing Occupy movement note known mostly for their fiery opposition to Wall Street and the increasing power of big corporations over government and their use of corporate products while protesting, which surged in 2011note as protests began near the aforementioned Wall Street area and spread to cities across the nation.
 Protests have died down and their methods remain disputed by some, but the movement had considerable impact on political discourse casting quite some pressure over the conservative Senate Democrats (with a majority of them sitting since the Clinton administration) who have been seen as in-supportive of the President.